DanFessler/Basic.js/notes.md

 discovered I can get the value of an array with both () as well as [], but only can set with [].
 Not desirable.

 Also when attempting to access out of range index with a number primitive, line:char isn't being reported

+# Array assignment
+so I "fixed" it so that assignment can work both with () as well as [], however this leads to situations where you can assign to a function call as that also uses parenthesis.
+I'm not sure exactly what happens when you do this internally, but it effectively stops the function from working without throwing any errors.
+If I am to allow assignment with (), I need to error handle better for invalid assignments.

+# Line/char tracking on key parsers
+I'm currently not tracking line/char within key parsers.
+Error messages can get confusing as they point to the wrong place.